lawnjelly/godot-llightmap/README.md

 You can uv map scenes in a third party modelling program such as blender, but this is inconvenient, and LLightmap can use xatlas to do this for us.

 1) All the meshes to be unwrapped should have `Use_In_Baked_Light` set to on in their Geometry section.
 Meshes that aren't tagged will not be lightmapped (or affect the lightmap of the other geometry).
 2) In order to add the new UVs, we will need to modify the level scene, so it makes sense to save it as a new tscn file.
-You should set the filename as 'uv_filename' in the uv unwrap section of the inspector.
+You should set the filename as 'uv_filename' in the `Paths` section of the inspector.
 3) Set the bake_mode to 'UVMap'.
 4) Once this output filename is set, and the meshes is assigned correctly, and the bake mode is correct, hit the 'Bake Lightmap' button above the main 3d window.
 5) This does a number of things by magic.
 First it merges all the marked geometry into a single mesh, then it unwraps the mesh, then it 'unmerges' the wrapped mesh back to the original objects.
 This is quite a complex process and can result in added vertices.
 Finally it saves the new uvmapped scene into the file we specified.
 6) As the mesh data has been altered, the original level mesh is deleted, and you should load in its place the UVmapped level that was exported.
 It is *highly recommended* to restart Godot IDE before loading in the UVmapped level (or at least close the main scene and reopen it) due to referencing bugs in Godot core.
+7) Double check that the meshes in your new scene have been unwrapped.
+Select a MeshInstance, then choose 'view UV2' from the `Mesh` menu.
+You should be able to see the UV2 mapping.

 > A backup of the original branch is saved to `uvmap_backup.tscn` in your project folder, just in case.
 You are highly recommended to keep a backup of your original level before uvmapping, for further editing etc. You may also see a `merged_proxy.tscn` file in your project file.
 This is only saved for debugging purposes while LLightmap is in alpha version, you may safely delete it. _The proxy is the geometry that is used for UV mapping with xatlas before 'unmerging' back to the original meshes._